WHAT IS CBD?

-Yes — although CBD comes from the cannabis plant family, just like its intoxicating cousin compound THC, you will not feel a “high” or psychoactive effect from CBD.
+In most states and multiple countries across the world, yes — although CBD comes from the cannabis plant family, just like its intoxicating cousin compound THC, you will not feel a “high” or psychoactive effect from CBD.
 Although there are tiny trace amounts of THC in most CBD products, the amount is so low that it is functionally impossible to get intoxicated from it.
-Therefore, CBD is legal to purchase and own across the United States.
-You can shop for CBD products with full confidence (and at CBDfx, we provide unique batch lab reports so that you can see exactly what you’re putting in your body, and in what proportion).
+Therefore, CBD is legal to purchase and own across most of the United States.
+So long as you don’t reside within a non-CBD state, you can shop for CBD products with full confidence (and at CBDfx, we provide unique batch lab reports so that you can see exactly what you’re putting in your body, and in what proportion).

 By all measurable results, CBD is extremely safe for humans to ingest.
 In fact, clinical trial data published by the journal Current Pharmaceutical Design showed that oral administration of CBD is safe even in extremely high doses.